Funding Opportunity

 Additional Awardee Requirements:

-• Awardees are expected to review progress with the PORTENT Team monthly and provide progress reports at the 6- and 12-month points.
-Awardees are required to use the GAITS system to track progress at these monthly reviews.
+- Awardees are expected to review progress with the PORTENT Team monthly and provide progress reports at the 6-month and 12-month time points.
+Awardees are required to use CIMIT’s GAITS to track progress at these monthly reviews.

-• Awardees are expected to attend the PORTENT new project kick-off meeting and in-person PORTENT Annual Knowledge Transfer Workshop and participate in the Global Health POC Lab-2-Market bootcamp.
+- Awardees are expected to attend the PORTENT new project kick-off meeting and in-person PORTENT Annual Knowledge Transfer Workshop and participate in the Global Health POC Lab-2-Market program.

 Additional Solicitation Policies:

-• Applications from all sources, including domestic or foreign, public or private, and non-profit or for-profit, will be considered.
+- Applications from all sources, including domestic or foreign, public or private, and non-profit or for-profit, will be considered.
 Awards under this solicitation may be made only to NIH-eligible applicants.
 Details regarding specific requirements can be found in the NIH Grants Policy Statement Part II: Terms and Conditions of the NIH Grant Awards.
-Foreign parties (governments, universities, corporations, or individuals) will be screened against the various US government restricted party lists as required by NIH guidelines.
+Foreign parties (i.e., governments, universities, corporations, or individuals) will be screened against the various U.S. government restricted party lists as required by NIH guidelines.

 1.6 Timeline (Dates Approximate)

-All expressions of interest, full proposals and affiliated documents must be submitted through the PORTENT POCTRN+ funding page by the dates and times outlined in Table 1 below.
+All expressions of interest, full proposals, and affiliated documents must be submitted through the online system by the dates and times outlined in the timeline.
 Late applications will not be accepted.
 Proposals should not include information which could be considered proprietary.

 Table 1 Key Solicitation Dates